edurant/edurant.github.io/advising/index.md

 * For students who are *exactly* on the standard track, there are [standard transition plans](standardTransitionPlans.pdf).
 For students who are not *exactly* on the standard track, the transition plans will look somewhat different to ensure total credits, topical coverage, etc. come out correctly.
 These students will need to refer to their customized transition plans.

 ## What to have available during the meeting with your advisor
-* A copy (physical or virtual) of the CE curriculum flowchart for your curriculum version marked with the courses you have successfully completed.
+* A copy (physical or virtual) of the CPE curriculum flowchart for your curriculum version marked with the courses you have successfully completed.
   * Students first enrolled in F'23 follow curriculum 5.0. <a href="curriculum-5.0rev01.pdf">Flowchart</a>
   * Students first enrolled in F'22, <a href="https://catalog.msoe.edu/preview_program.php?catoid=24&poid=1200&returnto=711">F'21</a>, <a href="https://catalog.msoe.edu/preview_program.php?catoid=22&poid=1101&returnto=630">F'20</a>, and <a href="https://catalog.msoe.edu/preview_program.php?catoid=20&poid=1001&returnto=562">F'19</a> follow curriculum 4.3. <a href="curriculum-4.3rev01.pdf">Flowchart</a>
   * Students first enrolled in <a href="https://catalog.msoe.edu/preview_program.php?catoid=10&poid=506&returnto=364">F'15</a>,